wtnwin111/interview/README.md

     77) Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it is able to trap after raining.
 [LeetCode] For example, Given [0,1,0,2,1,0,1,3,2,1,2,1], return 6.
     78) Given an unsorted array of integers, find the length of the longest consecutive elements sequence.
-        Your algorithm should run in O(n) complexity.
+[LeetCode] Your algorithm should run in O(n) complexity.
         For example, Given [100, 4, 200, 1, 3, 2], The longest consecutive elements sequence is [1, 2, 3, 4].
 Return its length: 4.